Schmidt sting pain index

 The Schmidt sting pain index is a pain scale rating the relative pain caused by different hymenopteran stings.
-It is mainly the work of Justin O. Schmidt, a former entomologist at the Carl Hayden Bee Research Center in Arizona.
-Schmidt published a number of works on the subject, and claimed to have been stung by the majority of stinging Hymenoptera.
+It is mainly the work of Justin O. Schmidt, who was an entomologist at the Carl Hayden Bee Research Center in Arizona.

-His original paper in 1983 was a way to systematize and compare the hemolytic properties of insect venoms.
-A table contained in the paper included a column that rated sting pain, starting from 0 for stings that are completely ineffective against humans, progressing through 2, a familiar pain such as that caused by a common bee or wasp sting, and finishing at 4 for the most painful stings; in the original paper, only the bullet ant, Paraponera clavata, was given a rating of 4.
-Later revised versions of the index added Synoeca septentrionalis, along with tarantula hawks as the only species to share this ranking.
-Descriptions of the most painful examples were given, e.g.: "Paraponera clavata stings induced immediate, excruciating pain and numbness to pencil-point pressure, as well as trembling in the form of a totally uncontrollable urge to shake the affected part."
+Schmidt's original 1983 paper was a way to systematize and compare the hemolytic properties of insect venoms.
+A table in the paper included a column that rated sting pain, starting from 0 for stings that are completely ineffective against humans, progressing through 2 for familiar pains such as those caused by common bee or wasp stings, and finishing at 4 for the most painful stings.
+Only the bullet ant, Paraponera clavata, was given a rating of 4, although later versions of the index added two more species.

 Schmidt repeatedly refined his scale, including a paper published in 1990, which classifies the stings of 78 species and 41 genera of Hymenoptera, and culminating in a book published in 2016.

-An entry in The Straight Dope reported that "implausibly exact numbers" which do not appear in any of Schmidt’s published scientific papers were "wheedled out of him" by Outside magazine for an article it published in 1996.

-In September 2015, Schmidt was co-awarded the Ig Nobel Physiology and Entomology prize with Michael Smith for their Hymenoptera research.

-Overview
+Motivation

+The Schmidt sting pain index arose from the pursuit of a larger hypothesis: that the evolution of sociality in Hymenoptera was dependent on the evolution of venom that was both painful and toxic.

+Pain is a signal of damage in the body, but molecules that produce pain are not the same as toxic molecules, which actually cause damage.
+Although the painful signal acts as a deterrent, intelligent predators learn the dishonesty of this signal with repeated exposure.

+For the early Hymenoptera that were primarily solitary, the pain alone would allow them the chance to escape.
+Moreover, solitary insects do not provide a high energy reward for predators, and therefore predators do not expend significant effort to hunt them.

+However, colonies of Hymenoptera are a nutritionally rich target.
+If there were no defenses, predators would devour the defenseless society, leaving few surviving individuals.
+Therefore it was theorized that the development of toxicity in Hymenoptera facilitated the development of sociality, which brings various benefits, including the shared raising of youth, individual task specialization, inter-colony communication, and food storage.

+Assays for toxicity were already well characterized, so the evolutionary connection between toxicity and sociality could be studied.
+Schmidt developed his pain index to relate the amount of sociality to the level of pain.

+Scale

 Schmidt's pain scale of Hymenopteran stings is organized into levels, ranging between 1 and 4, with 4 being the most painful.
 However, insect stings that feel very different can be put into the same level.
 Thus, later versions of the scale always include a brief description of his experience being stung by each type of insect.